 If you do not get the tooth repaired after it has become chipped or damaged, these are some of the consequences you can expect:

-A tooth that has weakened defences is much more prone to tooth decay, as it is now less able to fight off the bacteria in the mouth, and said bacteria can now get into places where it could not earlier, and these places, like the deeper structures of the tooth, simply do not have resistance to bacterial life.
+A tooth that has weakened defenses is much more prone to tooth decay, as it is now less able to fight off the bacteria in the mouth, and said bacteria can now get into places where it could not earlier, and these places, like the deeper structures of the tooth, simply do not have resistance to bacterial life.
 In these cases tooth decay will start, and frequently it will start between the layers, which is extremely problematic.

 What to expect at the dentist

 If you go in when your tooth is just chipped and has not started to hurt or decay, you can expect an extremely easy visit.
 Probably just a short visit in which the dentist will apply a bit of composite resin to the tooth enamel, and thus seal off the area will be enough.
-If infection has started though, the situation may be much worse, as you may need a root canal treatment, and possibly even an extraction.
+If an infection has started though, the situation may be much worse, as you may need a root canal treatment, and possibly even an extraction.
 This is why it is so important to visit the dentist right after your tooth has chipped.